I spent a month traveling around Australia and New Zealand with my mom and sister and this is what happened.

 Out of respect (fear) for my family, this part is going to be dedicated to my ugly of the trip.

-A couple of years ago, my sister and I had this grand idea to take a family trip to Australia to celebrate our 2019 graduations, her from grad school and me from undergrad.
+A couple of years ago, my sister and I had this grand idea to take a family trip to Australia to celebrate our 2019 graduations.
+Her from grad school, and me from undergrad.
 Around December 2018, I realized that graduation was approaching faster than we realized.
-So, I decided to make a google drive and start planning to show my family that this trip was, in fact, going to happen.
+So, I decided to make a google drive and start planning to show my family that this trip was going to happen.

 However, after arriving in Australia, my planning role transitioned into me becoming the go-to for all the accommodation and transportation-related questions my mom and sister had.
 For a normal human, this wouldn’t matter.
 They would answer their questions about how we were getting from the airport to our hostel and move on.